-For a summary of how accounting for loan loss reserves fits into the FASB's and IASB's projects on financial instruments, click here.
+For a summary of how accounting for ALLL fits into the FASB's and IASB's projects on financial instruments, click here

 Within the provisions of Generally Accepted Accounting Principles (GAAP) accounting and the asset classification standards of the federal bank regulatory agencies, depository institutions and their holding companies must establish and maintain adequate allowances for loan and lease losses (ALLL).